-6.2.0 Post Retirement Benefits Other Than Pensions
+6.2.0 Post Retirement Benefits Other Than Pensions Revised

 On July 1, 2007, the University of California Retiree Health Benefit Trust (UCRHBT) was created.
 The UCRHBT was established to allow certain University locations and affiliates (primarily Campus and Medical Centers) that share the risks, rewards and cost of providing for retiree health benefits to fund such benefits on a cost-sharing basis and accumulate funds on a tax-exempt basis under an arrangement segregated from University assets.
-Currently, the University does not pre-fund retiree health benefits and instead provides for benefits on a pay-as-you-go basis.
-If pre-funding occus in the future, the UCRHBT will be used as the vehicle for those assets.
-As of July 1, 2009, the UCRHBT covered University faculty and staff comprised of 114,310 active participants and 32,269 retired participants.
+Currently, the University does not pre-fund retiree health benefits and instead provides for benefits on a pay-asyou-go basis.
+If pre-funding occurs in the future, the UCRHBT will be used as the vehicle for those assets.
+As of July 1, 2020, the UCRHBT covered University faculty and staff comprised of 139,975 active participants and 46,751 retired participants.

-Medical and dental insurance benefits are provided as post retirement benefits other than pension at the University of California.
-As of July 2010, these benefits were provided through 11 medical plans and two dental plans.
+Medical and dental insurance benefits are provided as post-retirement benefits other than pension at the University of California.
+As of July 1, 2020, these benefits were provided through 10 medical plans (five Medicare and five non-Medicare plans) and two dental plans.
 Listed below are the names of each plan and their corresponding annuitant enrollment for all retirees.